Career Coach, Professional Resume Writer, Freelance Writer

 If you’re on good terms with your boss, perhaps you can offer to interview the new candidates and help them find the best possible replacement.
 You also don’t want to leave your team covering for you, so they should have plenty of notice to find someone else before you actually leave.

 When Not to Tell Your Boss About Applying for a Job

-Regardless of how supportive or good your boss is, not all times are appropriate for this type of a discussion.
-Perhaps the team has a big project to deliver in a short timeframe and news about your job hunt can just cause unnecessary stress.
-Or, maybe your boss is going through a personal issue at home and bringing this up can add more strain to their wellbeing and ability to be constructive.
+Regardless of how supportive or good your boss is, not all times are appropriate for this type of discussion.
+Perhaps the team has a big project to deliver in a short timeframe, and news about your job hunt can just cause unnecessary stress.
+Or, maybe your boss is going through a personal issue at home, and bringing this up can add more strain to their well-being and ability to be constructive.

 Try to be mindful of how long your boss would need to find a replacement for you and share the news when things are relatively stable and under control.